jarvisms/pythondcs/README.md

 The important ID numbers you'll want for getting readings are the **id** of the **registers** under the Meters, such as _733_ in the example above, and ***NOT*** 405, or the **virtual meters** itself which is _9_ in the example above.
 These numbers can also be found within the DCS front end interface (the one for humans!) from the "Registers" tab when viewing meter data, or directly from the list of Virtual Meters Be sure you don't use the Meter ID by accident.

 ### Getting Readings Data

 This is likely the most important feature and the reason you are using this module.
 Two methods have been provided to access Register Data and Virtual Meter Data; `readings` will simply provide data from a single transaction, while `largereadings` will divide a large query (i.e. for a large time span) into multiple smaller transactions depending on a maximum window size.
 This may be useful where your server has query restrictions set up preventing you from requesting data for large time spans.

 Both cases will essentially behave the same using the same core parameters and should provide the same output.
-For smaller requests where multiple transactions are not needed, `largereadings` will use a single `readings` transaction and so its possible to exclusively use `largereadings` for all data requests without issue.
+For smaller requests where multiple transactions are not needed, `largereadings` will use a single `readings` transaction and so it’s possible to exclusively use `largereadings` for all data requests without issue.

  To discriminate between the two sources of data, the respective Register IDs or Virtual Meter IDs are prepended by "R" or "VM" respectively and given as strings - for example, `"R130"` or `"VM9"` as in the examples above.